apache/doris-website/blog/Flink-realtime-write.md

 ---
 {
-    'title': 'How Flink's real-time writes to Apache Doris ensure both high throughput and low latency', 'summary': "With the increasing demand for real-time analysis, the timeliness of data is becoming more and more important to the refined operation of enterprises.
+    'title': "How Flink's real-time writes to Apache Doris ensure both high throughput and low latency", 'summary': "With the increasing demand for real-time analysis, the timeliness of data is becoming more and more important to the refined operation of enterprises.
 With the massive data, real-time data warehouse plays an irreplaceable role in effectively digging out valuable information, quickly obtaining data feedback, helping companies make faster decisions and better product iterations.", 'date': '2022-07-29',
     'author': 'Apache Doris',